Join Team WSB For The Weybridge 10K Or The Mercer Surrey Half Marathon

 You can join Katy and the rest of Team WSB; find information and sign up for all the Mercer Surrey Half Marathon and Weybridge 10k at www.wsbhospices.co.uk or contact the Events Team on email@example.com or call 01483 881 752.

-A patient-centred charity that delivers specialist palliative care to adult patients of all ages who have life-limiting and terminal illnesses.
-We cover the North West Surrey region, providing free of charge holistic care and support services for patients, their families and carers.
+A patient-centred charity that delivers specialist palliative care to adult patients of all ages who have life-limiting & terminal illnesses.
+Covers North West Surrey, providing free holistic care and support services for patients, their families and carers.

 Key Facts About Woking & Sam Beare Hospices